-without knowing which specific kind of risk-limiting audits will be implemented.
-It makes sense to list them as "unknown".
+Long-term, there may be ongoing costs or even net savings; but it is impossible to estimate them without knowing which specific kind of risk-limiting audits and what kinds of cybersecurity technologies will be implemented.
+It makes the most sense to list them as "\$0 to unknown."